shalupov/GettingAndCleaningDataCourseProject/CodeBook.md

 Cleaned data for each experiment
 --------------------------------

-*make_tidy_UCI_HAR_dataset* from *run_analysis.R* builds a data frame from original raw data.
+*make_tidy_UCI_HAR_dataset()* function from *run_analysis.R* builds a data frame from original raw data.
 Each row describes one experiment.
 Each column denotes the following:

-* *Subject* Subject # (from 1 to 30)
+* *Subject*: Subject # (from 1 to 30)
-* *Activity* Subject activity during the experiment
+* *Activity*: Subject activity during the experiment, one of (Laying, Sitting, Standing, Walking, WalkingDownstairs, WalkingUpstairs)
 * Other columns contain mean and standard deviation for various variables captured during the experiment.
-Thier description as follows.
+  Their description as follows.

 Experiment Features (Variables)
 -------------------------------